OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     ```

 3. Open a web browser and copy and paste in the following URL: **`https://www.office.com/launch/excel`** to launch Excel Online.
 3. Sign in with your demo credentials, and open a new workbook.
+If you get an error about your OneDrive not being setup, click **GoTo OneDrive** to set it up, and then go back an open a new workbook.
 4. Select **Insert > Add-ins**.
 Choose **Manage My Add-ins** and select **Upload My Add-in**.
 Click "Browse..." for your manifest file (`C:\Users\LabUser\stock-ticker\manifest.xml`), then click Open, select **Upload**.

 Now the custom functions in your file will be loaded and ready to use.
 There are several pre-built functions for you in the Yo Office project.
 All are attached to a namespace called CONTOSO which is defined in the XML manifest file.
 Once you start typing `=CONTOSO` in a cell, the list of available functions will appear.